< Back to All Posts

 Attachment OptionsHighly versatileLimited to standard forks

-The telehandler is engineered for outdoor challenges and complex site navigation, whereas forklifts remain the standard for indoor, flat-surface logistics and warehousing.
+The telehandler is engineered for outdoor challenges and complex site navigation.
+Meanwhile, forklifts are usually for indoor, flat-surface logistics and warehousing.

 Certification Requirements

-Regulatory requirements differ based on location.
+Regulatory requirements vary from one area to another.
 For example, OSHA mandates certification 1910.178 in the United States.
 In the UK, NPORS or CPCS certifications are common.
 Many operators also pursue IPAF training, especially for working at height.

 Preparing for Your First Job with a Telehandler